Set up automated device enrollment in Intune

 - Retire the device in the admin center, and then reset the device to factory settings using the Settings app, Apple Configurator 2, or iTunes.

 - Turn on the device and follow the onscreen steps in Setup Assistant to retrieve the remote management profile.

 You'll sometimes need to renew your tokens:

 - Renew your ADE token yearly.
-The Endpoint Manager admin center shows the expiration date.
+The Intune admin center shows the expiration date.

 - If the Apple ID password changes for the user who set up the token in Apple Business Manager, renew your enrollment program token in Intune and Apple Business Manager.